Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Introduction

 \section{Introduction}

 Generic rigidity is the central idea in graph rigidity theory.
 A classical result due to Gluck~\cite{gluck} and Asimov-Roth~\cite{asimow1978rigidity} states that local rigidity is a generic property, meaning that a graph is either locally rigid for almost all locations of vertices in the $d$-dimensional Euclidean space or flexible for almost all locations of vertices in the same space.
-An even deeper result due to Gortler-Healy-Thurston~\cite{gortler2010characterizing} (independently, Jackson-Jord{\'a}n~\cite{jackson2005connected} for $d=2$) shows that global rigidity is also a generic property.
+A deeper result due to Gortler-Healy-Thurston~\cite{gortler2010characterizing} (independently, Jackson-Jord{\'a}n~\cite{jackson2005connected} for $d=2$) shows that global rigidity is also a generic property.
 This fact is a cornerstone in recent developments of graph rigidity theory (see, e.g.,~\cite{JW}), and since then there have been many efforts to extend it to a wide range of global rigidity problems.
-However the current achievements in this research direction are not so extensive, and a generic property is known only for variants of Euclidean rigidity such as global rigidity on a cylinder~\cite{jackson2019}, on a flat torus~\cite{KST}, in pseudo-Euclidean spaces~\cite{GT}, or global rigidity problems under linear measurements such as direction rigidity.
-There are also negative results for other measurement functions such as Euclidean inner product~\cite{JJT16} or Euclidean volume~\cite{Southgate}, where the corresponding global rigidity problem may not necessary be a generic property.
-Understanding which global rigidity problems have generic properties remains a challenging problem.
+However the current achievements in this research direction are not so extensive, and a generic property is known only for variants of Euclidean rigidity such as global rigidity on a cylinder~\cite{jackson2019}, on a flat torus~\cite{KST}, on linear subspaces~\cite{guler2021global,cruickshank2024global}, in pseudo-Euclidean spaces~\cite{GT}, or global rigidity problems under linear measurements such as direction rigidity.
+There are also negative results for other measurement functions such as Euclidean inner product~\cite{JJT16} or Euclidean volume~\cite{Southgate}, where the corresponding global rigidity problem may not necessarily be a generic property.
+Currently, there is no theory that characterizes which measurement functions give a global rigidity problem with the generic property.